naparuba/henskan/README.md

   * *  Automatically enhance your image by removing useless white border, so making scan bigger on e-reader.
   * *  Automatically rotate images if needed.
 *   Webtoon:
-  * *  Automatically split the vertical images into pages that are readable on e-reader
+  * *  Automatically smart split the vertical images into pages that are readable on e-reader

 It is based on the previous project [Mangle](https://github.com/FooSoft/mangle), which is no longer maintained.